zhilongjia/psoriasis/README.md

 # Drug repositioning for psoriasis based on cogena

-This is a report, including code, to reproduce the results in the manuscript, **Drug repositioning and drug mode of action discovering based on co-expressed gene-set enrichment analysis**.
+Here is a knitr-powered report, including code, to reproduce the results in the manuscript, **Drug repositioning and drug mode of action discovery based on co-expressed gene-set enrichment analysis**.

-See src directory for the detailed report.
+See http://zhilongjia.github.io/cogena/ or src directory for the detailed report.

 Thank you